SharePoint Online: Restore the Previous Version of a Document using PowerShell

 How to Restore a previous version of a document or Item in SharePoint Online?

-When you restore a previous version of a list item or document, that version becomes the current version.
 You may want to restore a previous version when changes were made mistakenly, and you need to revert to an earlier state.
 To restore an earlier version of a document or list item, follow these steps:

-- From the context menu pop-up, click on the ellipsis again and then choose the “Version History” menu item.
+2. View the version history by right-clicking on the file >> From the context menu pop-up, choose the “Version History” menu item.

-- On the version history page, hover your mouse over the “Modified” date of the version you want to restore and click the arrow icon to get its context menu.
+3. Select the Version to Restore: On the version history page, hover your mouse over the “Modified” date of the version you want to restore and click the arrow icon to get its context menu.

-- Click “Restore” and confirm the prompt with Yes to restore the particular version of a document.
+4. Click “Restore” and confirm the prompt with Yes to restore the particular version of a document.

 It’s a good idea to View/Download the specific version to ensure you are restoring the correct version.
-The restore version operation creates a new version – meaning you will never lose any versions whilst performing this process.
+The restore version operation creates a new version – meaning you will never lose any versions while performing this process.

 SharePoint Online: Restore a Previous Version of All Items in a Document Library using PowerShell

-While it’s straightforward and simple in SharePoint Online to restore the previous version.
-Let’s restore the previous version of all documents in a document library with PowerShell.
+While it’s straightforward and simple in SharePoint Online to restore the previous version, let’s restore the previous version of all documents in a document library with PowerShell.

 #Import SharePoint Online module